leonel-mendoza/leonel-mendoza/README.md

 # Hello 👋!
 Welcome to Leonel's bytes on the Internet.

 ## Who am I? 👤
-I'm a graphic design student and a self-learned programmer.
+I'm a graphic design student and self-taught web designer.

 ---